 Cincinnati is a large city located in the state of Ohio.
-With a population of 303,940 people and 166 constituent neighborhoods, Cincinnati is the third largest community in Ohio.
-Cincinnati has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 309,317 people and 169 constituent neighborhoods, Cincinnati is the third largest community in Ohio.
+Cincinnati has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Cincinnati is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Cincinnati is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Cincinnati is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Cincinnati who work in office and administrative support (10.56%), sales jobs (9.36%), and management occupations (9.34%).
+There are especially a lot of people living in Cincinnati who work in office and administrative support (10.67%), management occupations (9.62%), and sales jobs (9.19%).

 Also of interest is that Cincinnati has more people living here who work in computers and math than 95% of the places in the US.